giulia-guerra/CVCS26/README.md

 | MSE    | 6566.77  | **4752.39** | **27.63% lower** |

 The advanced model improves both rank and linear correlation with human perceptual quality while simultaneously reducing the prediction error.

+The comparison is performed against the Phase 3 MLP Medium baseline.
+While the Advanced Attention architecture substantially improves over this baseline, the Dual SigLIP2 Large configuration achieves slightly higher SRCC and PLCC values (0.8222 and 0.8521 respectively).
+Therefore, the Advanced Attention model should not be interpreted as universally outperforming every Phase 3 configuration across all metrics.

 In particular: